Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX Titan X should perform a little bit faster than the Radeon R9 290X in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX Titan X will be 5% quicker than the Radeon R9 290X in general, due to its greater data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison